Copper prices in 2024 and 2025: a global overview and analysis

 Global copper market outlook

-As we navigate through 2024, the copper market presents a complex global picture, influenced by varying economic climates in major regions such as the US, China and Europe.
+As we navigate through 2024, the copper market presents a complex global picture.
+This complexity is influenced by varying economic climates in major regions such as the US, China, and Europe.

-In the United States, the price of copper remains stable yet subdued, largely due to the seasonal summer lull, with premiums holding steady in the Midwest.
-Despite challenges, long-term optimism prevails, buoyed by potential supply imbalances and increasing demand for copper in green energy projects.
+In the United States, the price of copper remains stable yet subdued, largely due to the seasonal summer lull.
+Premiums hold steady in the Midwest.
+Despite challenges, long-term optimism prevails.
+This is buoyed by potential supply imbalances and increasing demand for copper in green energy projects.

 China, a major player in the copper market, witnessed a mild recovery in its physical market during August 2024.
 The copper grade A cathode premium in Shanghai saw an uptick, reflecting improved market conditions.
-This recovery is driven by expectations for better import arbitrage conditions post-LME price decline, although challenges remain due to fluctuating prices.
+This recovery is driven by expectations for better import arbitrage conditions post-LME price decline.
+However, challenges remain due to fluctuating prices.

 In Europe, the copper market remains weak, particularly in Germany – Europe’s largest consumer.
-Despite some demand from green energy projects, overall market conditions are bearish, with ample stock levels and sluggish performance in the manufacturing, automotive and construction sectors.
+Despite some demand from green energy projects, overall market conditions are bearish.
+There are ample stock levels and sluggish performance in the manufacturing, automotive and construction sectors.

 For more information on our long-term price analysis of the global copper market, see Fastmarkets’ copper 10-year long-term forecast.